MaastrichtU-CDS/FAIR-compliant_clinical_radiomics_and_DICOM_metadata/README.md

 by referencing existing public ontologies.
 The RDF data is readily findable and accessible through the aforementioned link.
 Scripts used to create the RDF are made available through this repository.

+## Contents of this repository

+### Clinical folder
+The mappings of the clinical data elements, e.g. age, gender, survival time etc., to the Radiation Oncology Ontology (ROO) are given in this folder.
+Usage is as described in the manuscript text.
+The mapping file (.ttl) is processed in an RDF serialization application, such as R2RML (https://www.w3.org/TR/r2rml/) to produce the triples as output.

+### Radiomics folder
+In this folder,